Blood vessel disorder: Angiography

 Angiography is a medical imaging technique used to visualize the lumen of blood vessels.
 A catheter, which is a long and thin tube, is inserted into a large artery in the arm or groin area.
 It is then guided along the artery to the targeted blood vessel to be examined.
 An imaging dye is loaded into the blood vessel through the catheter and the movement of the dye in the blood vessel is recorded as an angiogram.
 Doctors could determine if there are any abnormalities in the blood vessel using fluoroscopy, computed tomography (CT) angiography or magnetic resonance (MR) angiography.
 After the catheter is removed, some pressure is applied to the incision site for 10 to 20 minutes to prevent excessive bleeding.

 Vascular ultrasound

 Vascular ultrasound is a non-invasive imaging method to examine the circulation inside blood vessels.
 Sound waves are transmitted through the tissues of the targeted area and they reflect on the blood cells moving within blood vessels.
 The waves recorded are displayed as an image of the blood vessel and the speed of waves detected can be used to calculate the speed of blood flow inside the vessel.
 When the rate of blood flow is too low, there may be a blockage of vessel.
 By evaluating blood flow in vessels, the severity and specific location of blood vessel disorder can be determined.

 Treatments

 Different kinds of treatment should be adopted according to the type and severity of blood vessel disorder.
-Medications are usually prescribed to relieve specific symptoms arisen from the disease while surgery like angioplasty can be performed to provide a more long-lasting effect.
+Medications are usually prescribed to relieve specific symptoms arisen from the disease while surgery like angioplasty can be performed to provide a more long-lasting effect.Different treatment approaches may be used depending on the type and severity of the vascular disorder.
+Management may include medications to control symptoms and reduce disease progression, as well as endovascular or surgical procedures to restore or improve blood flow when indicated.